lammps/lammps/doc/src/pair_mesodpd.rst

 """"""""""""

-The pair styles *edpd*\ , *mdpd*\ , *mdpd/rhosum* and *tdpd* are part of the USER-MESO package.
+The pair styles *edpd*\ , *mdpd*\ , *mdpd/rhosum* and *tdpd* are part of the USER-MESODPD package.
 It is only enabled if LAMMPS was built with that package.
 See the :doc:`Build package <Build_package>` doc page for more info.